Trials related to the September 11 attacks: Transfer of the case to a civilian court

 On 13 November 2009 US Attorney General Eric Holder announced that Khalid Sheikh Mohammed, Ramzi Bin al-Shibh, Walid bin Attash, Ali Abdul Aziz Ali and Mustafa Ahmed al-Hawsawi will all be transferred to the U.S. District Court for the Southern District of New York for trial.
 He also expressed confidence that an impartial jury would be found "to ensure a fair trial in New York."

 On 21 January 2010 all charges have been withdrawn in the military commissions against the five suspects in the Sept.
 11, 2001 terror attacks being held at Guantanamo Bay.
 The charges were dropped "without prejudice" - a procedural move that allows federal officials to transfer the men to trial in a civilian court and also leaves the door open, if necessary, to bring charges again in military commissions.

 In February 2010 Fox News reported that the legal counsel of Khalid Sheikh Mohammed, and the legal counsel of several other captives, was halted without warning.

 The attorneys had made the trip to Guantanamo in the usual manner—a trip that requires advising authorities of the purpose of their trip.
 However, upon their arrival in Guantanamo, they were informed they were no longer allowed to see their clients.
-They were told that letters to their clients, telling them that they had travelled to Cuba, to see them, could not be delivered, as they were no longer authorized to write to their clients.
+They were told that letters to their clients, telling them that they had traveled to Cuba, to see them, could not be delivered, as they were no longer authorized to write to their clients.
 Camp authorities told them that since the charges against their clients had been dropped, while the Department of Justice figured out where to charge them, they no longer needed legal counsel.
-Camp authorities told them that, henceforward, all access to the captives had to be approved by Jay Johnson, the Department of Defense's General Counsel.
+Camp authorities told them that, henceforward, all access to the captives had to be approved by Jeh Johnson, the Department of Defense's General Counsel.

 Fox reported that during earlier periods when the charges had been dropped the captives had still been allowed to see their attorneys.
 Fox claimed that questions they asked camp authorities lead to the captives' access to their attorneys being restored.